wisdom teeth removal

 Whenever I go to bed at night, I can feel my head pounding and its hard to think about anything else.
 Whenever I wake up in the morning the first thing I think and feel is "my head is pounding."
 Whenever I do anything it's awfully hard to think or feel anything else.

-If you must get your wisdom teeth removed ask the oral surgeon why it is necessary and, if you are not satisfied with the answer, get a second opinion.
-If the surgery is necessary, consider having it done in the hospital and under no circumstances should you have the oral surgeon administer the anesthesia.
+If you must get your wisdom teeth removed ask your dentist and oral surgeon why it is necessary and, if you are not satisfied with the answer, get a second and possibly even a third opinion.
+You should consider having an oral surgeon remove any wisdom tooth instead of your dentist.
+If the surgery is necessary, you may want to consider having it done in a hospital instead of having an oral surgeon administer the anesthesia in his or her office.
+Even so oral surgeons are trained to administer anesthesia safely.

 home